Emergency Spill Response in Minnesota: Comprehensive Services for Rapid Cleanup

 • Industrial and Manufacturing: Facilities handling hazardous substances

-• Agriculture: Farms and food processing plants
+• Agriculture: Farms and food processing facilities

-• Construction: Sites involving hazardous materials
+• Construction: Sites involving fuel, chemicals, or hazardous materials

 3. What are the initial steps to take after a spill occurs?

-4. Notify Authorities: Report the incident to the State of Minnesota via the State Duty Officer 651-649-5451 or 1-800-422-0798
+4. Notify Authorities: Report the incident to the State of Minnesota via the State Duty Officer 651-649-5451 or 1-800-422-0798.

 4. How quickly can Bay West’s emergency response teams reach a spill in Minnesota?